 In addition, Cunard wanted the large crowds expected to gather on either side of the Mersey to be able to view the historic spectacle live on big screens.
 The footage had to be consistently reliable and of the highest broadcast quality.

-SIS LIVE’s standing as the connectivity partner of choice for critical media content meant Cunard tasked it with delivering simultaneous, live multi-media coverage over TV, the internet and big screens on site.
+NEP Connect’s standing as the connectivity partner of choice for critical media content meant Cunard tasked it with delivering simultaneous, live multi-media coverage over TV, the internet and big screens on site.

-SIS LIVE also liaised with the local councils about relevant logistics like parking and power supplies, and worked out how to safely run interconnecting cables through crowded public areas.
+NEP Connect also liaised with the local councils about relevant logistics like parking and power supplies, and worked out how to safely run interconnecting cables through crowded public areas.
 As much rehearsal and facility check time as possible was built in, because the historic ‘sail past’ was a one-off, and the connectivity had to be robust and resilient.

 The high-profile event, staged on a Bank Holiday Monday in May 2015, attracted crowds estimated at over a million people along both sides of the Mersey.